agmip/specifications/Adjustments.rst

 Each adjustment **can** contain:

-date
+startdate
+    A fixed or relative date to start the adjustment *(needs to the expanded upon)*

+enddate
-    A fixed or relative date to apply on *(needs to the expanded upon)*
+    A fixed or relative date to remove the adjustment *(needs to the expanded upon)*

 apply_to
     When dealing with layered data, which layer (by index) this modification is to apply to.